Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: The stationary phase

 For large $n$, the above quantity is $O(n)$.
 In $(\xi, v)-$coordinate, the velocity component still oscillates at rate $O(n)$ while the position component moves with speed $n^{1/2}$.
 This is, once again, a situation of multi-scale dynamics as in the last section.
 It is tempting to scale down the time by a factor $n^{-1/2}$ and do the averaging as in Theorem \ref{thm:transient}.
 But consider,

 Thus, the difference in the rates in opposite directions is $O(n^{1/2})$ while the sum remains $O(n)$.
-As a result, the drift $b^n$ goes to $0$ and the averaging leads to a trivial fluid limit (see Appendix \ref{sec:proof_stationary}).
+As a result, the drift $b^n$ goes to $0$ and the averaging leads to a trivial fluid limit (see the proof of Theorem \ref{theo:zzss_stat_fixed} in the Appendix).
 However, in the $\xi$ parameter, the above observations imply that the infinitesimal drift and the infinitesimal variance in the position component is $O(1)$.
 This suggests that the process is moving on a diffusive scale.

 Let $m(n) = m$ be fixed for some $m \in \mathbb{N}$.
 For each $n > m$, let $Z^n_t = (X^n_t, V^n_t)_{t \ge 0}$ be a ZZ-SS process targeting the posterior $\Pi^{(n)}$ with fixed sub-sample size $m$.
 For each $n$, define $(\xi^n_t)_{t \ge 0}$ by